 \section{Overview of Model Setup and Framework}

 Although the details of the fermion embedding, the interpretation and low energy phenomenology of the $SU(3)'$ gauge group will differ here from that in much of the literature, the essential features and the basic mechanics of the general Quartification model setup will remain unaltered\cite{quart}.
 However, in what follows we will {\it not}, \eg, assume that an additional $Z_4$ exchange symmetry among the four $SU(3)$ groups is also present and we will not be directly interested in specific unification issues at very high mass scales.
+This freedom, \eg, allows for some asymmetric treatment in the necessary symmetry breaking of the various gauge group factors as we will encounter in the discussion below.
 In terms of the diagonal generators of the $SU(3)_c\times SU(3)_L\times SU(3)'\times SU(3)_R$ gauge group, the electric charge in this version of Quartification will be given by the somewhat uncommon, but highly symmetric decomposition

 where $Y_a/2=T_{8a}/\sqrt 3$ with $a=(L,R,')$.
 Similarly, as we will see below, the dark charge, $Q_D$, associated with the familiar $U(1)_D$ gauge group as described above, is just given by a linear combination of the two diagonal $SU(3)'$ generators{\footnote {The origin of this expression will be explained shortly.}}, up to an overall sign convention, as